+Chapter 4.
 Control Numbers

-The application uses control numbers to help keep track of transmitted data and to guarantee that the control code is unique.
-The application optionally checks for control number duplications, and uses incrementing control numbers that are mutually agreed upon by both sender and receiver to establish a verifiable sequence-checking process for transmitting and receiving EDI documents.
+Sterling B2B Integrator uses control numbers to help keep track of transmitted data and to guarantee that the control code is unique.
+Sterling B2B Integrator optionally checks for control number duplications, and uses incrementing control numbers that are mutually agreed upon by both sender and receiver to establish a verifiable sequence-checking process for transmitting and receiving EDI documents.
 If you attempt to use a duplicate control number, you are notified that the number already exists and must use another numeric value.
 Currently, two types of control numbers are supported, local control numbers and global control numbers.